Ariodante: Act 3

 Ariodante survived, and he now bitterly rebukes the gods for condemning him to live (Arioso: Numi! lasciarmi vivere).
 Hearing cries, Ariodante finds Dalinda, who is being held by thugs hired by Polinesso, with orders to kill her, as she is the only witness to his plot to discredit Ginevra.
 Ariodante drives Polinesso's henchmen away, and Dalinda reveals the truth to him — it was she, disguised as Ginevra, who let Polinesso into her bedroom.
 Ariodante rails against the treachery that caused him to doubt his beloved (Aria: Cieca notte).
-Alone, Dalinda expresses her remorse (Aria: Neghittosi or voi che fate?).
+Alone, Dalinda expresses her anger at Polinesso for his treachery (Aria: Neghittosi or voi che fate?).